A TIMELINE OF CHRISTIANITY THROUGH THE AGES

 597 Augustine lands in Kent and begins the work of converting the Anglo-Saxons of southern England to Christianity

 c.
-675-754 Boniface, an Englishmen lives.
+675-754 Boniface, an Englishman lives.
 He is a missionary to the Germans

 846 Boris I, King of Bulgaria converts to Christianity and his people follow